Portuguese people: Cuisine

 Chamuças (samosas) are an example of dish of foreign origin today widely popular in Portugal.
 They were first brought to the country during the Age of Discovery in the 15th century.

 Portuguese cuisine relies on meats (pork, cattle, chicken and game among others).

 High seafood (fish, crustaceans including lobster, crab, shrimp, prawns, and octopus) consumption is supported by rich fisheries along Portugal's 1,800 km of coastline (1,115 miles).
 This is balanced by vegetables, legumes, and sweets (notably, cakes).
 The diet is rich in carbohydrates that often includes fresh breads like broa, rice, and potatoes.
 The Portuguese lead the Europeans in rice consumption per capita, 16.1 kg per year.
 Rice specialities include, Arroz de Tamboril (Monkfish rice), Arroz de Pato (duck rice) and Arroz de Cabidela (rooster rice) enjoy high popularity.
 Portuguese are among the largest European potato consumers, consuming 62 kg potatoes per capita per year,.
 Portugal has one of the largest livestock EU populations.

 António-Maria De Oliveira Bello, also known as Olleboma, wrote "Culinária Portuguesa" (Portuguese Cuisine) in 1936.
-Portuguese cuisine also draws from Mediterranean sources – Portugal is among the countries recognised by UNESCO for its Mediterranean diet – and from all over the world, especially from the onetime Portuguese Empire.
+Portuguese cuisine draws from both Atlantic diet traditions and Mediterranean sources – Portugal is among the countries recognised by UNESCO for its Mediterranean diet – and from all over the world, especially from the onetime Portuguese Empire.

 Portugal's role in the spice trade influenced its cuisine, particularly in the broad variety of spices used.
 These spices include piri piri (tiny, spicy chili peppers), white and black pepper, saffron, paprika, clove, allspice, cumin, and nutmeg.

 Many dishes contain cinnamon, vanilla, lemon, orange, anise, clove, and allspice.
 Portuguese merchants introduced oranges in Middle Eastern countries.
 Today the Turkish ("Portakal"), Farsi (نارنجی or "portaqal") and Arabic (البرتقالي or "lburtuqaliiu") words for orange all reflect a Portuguese origin.
 This term extended to the Ottoman Empire and beyond, today appearing in languages such as Romanian (portocale), Albanian (portokalli), Greek (πορτοκάλι-portokáli) and Georgian (ფორთოხალი-portokhali).

 One popular dish is Feijoada.
 Feijão is Portuguese for bean.
 With feijoada salada de tomate and vinagrete or molho vinagrete are sometimes served.
 The Portuguese have 365 ways of cooking cod (bacalhau).
 Other emblematic Portuguese traditional dishes are Cozido à portuguesa (Portuguese stew) and Caldo verde (green soup).
 The most globally appreciated pastry is pastel de nata, sometimes known as Natas or Portuguese custard tarts.

 Portugal has 19 named wine regions Denominação de Origem Controlada: Alenquer, Arruda, Bairrada, Beira Interior, Bucelas, Carcavelos, Colares, Dão, Douro, Encostas d'Aire, Lagoa, Lagos, Óbidos, Palmela, Portimão, Setúbal, Tavira, Távora-Varosa, and Torres Vedras.
 The most famous Portuguese wine isVinho do Porto (port), which is grown only in the região demarcada do Douro.
 Several unique types of Port wine are made, namely Porto Branco, Porto Ruby, and Porto Tawny.
 Also famous is the slightly sparkling Vinho Verde (green wine), from the Minho region.

 Notable Portuguese chefs include Filipa Vacondeus, Louise Bourrat and Marlene Vieira.